 Welcome to the Lauriston Reservoir Fishing Guide.
 Lauriston reservoir is a popular fishing destination 9 kilometres west of township Kyneton along Lauriston reservoir road.
 This deep domestic water supply constructed in 1938 is home to a good population of redfin and trout.
 It also has become part of recent native fish species stocking and has welcomed yellowbelly and Murray cod.
-A popular spot to fish is the dam spill wall which spreads roughly 80 meters across which often has water flowing heavily into the stream below.
-It’s a nice spot with walking trails, park grounds, picnics tables, BBQ’s and toilets.
+A popular spot to fish is the dam spill wall which spreads roughly 80 meters across and often has water flowing heavily into the stream below.
+It’s a nice spot with walking trails, park grounds, picnic tables, BBQ and toilets.
 2019 marks a significant milestone for the Lauriston reservoir which has been opened to kayaks and non-powered vessels and is heavily stocked with native fish species.

 Things to do at Lauriston Reservoir